 Where can it take me?

-Many of our graduates go on to successful careers with high profile companies like Mathew Williamson, All Saints, Cos and Victoria Beckham.
+Many of our graduates go on to secure successful careers with high profile designers and companies like Craig Green, Matthew Williamson, Cos and Victoria Beckham.

 Watch: The learning and teaching experience

 The optional modules listed are those that are most likely to be available, but they may be subject to change.

 - Foundation Project